 We encourage daily independent reading in the classroom.
 The more we are able to read, both at school and importantly at home, the better our comprehension and writing will be.
 Children are welcome to borrow books from my class library but are also welcome and encouraged to read their own books in class.
 Above all else, we want children to love reading for pleasure!
 I would strongly encourage children to recommend their favourite books in a short book review, to add to our reading display in the Y5 corridor.
 There are already some excellent recommendations, and children are welcome to recommend books both from school and home.

-This January, we are working to master Year 5 multiplication.
-In order to offer pupils an additional way to improve their skills, last term we introduced Times Tables Rock Stars; an extremely fun, on-line scheme to practise speed and fluency of the multiplication tables at home.
-You may be aware that in December, every child brought home a user name and password to provide them with access.
+This February and March, we are working to master Year 5 fractions and percentages.
+Retaining fluency with multiplication and division facts will be essential to support this work.
+Pupils need to practise regularly at home and have access to Times Tables Rock Stars.
+All children have usernames and passwords.
 We urge all children to practise in the way that suits them best, and regularly.
 The confidence such practice gives your child, to be able to quickly solve basic arithmetic problems, cannot be measured when it comes to the trickier mathematical problems that we encounter in Year 5!
 In 5RC the children get very excited when they move up on our class Times Tables Super Heroes chart too, bringing home certificates to demonstrate their progress!

-As scientists we will be investigating forces, including gravity and exploring opposing forces.
+As scientists we will be investigating living things and their habitats.

-This half term, our indoor PE focus is fitness training.
-We have already taken our baseline results so we can work out how we progress.
-We’re even more excited to announce that Altrincham Football Club joined us from this week, to support delivery of Year 5 outdoor football lessons until Easter.
-The class had lots of fun during their first lesson, PE slots may be subject to change, so it is really important that children have their PE kits (outdoor and indoor) at school from Monday through to Friday.
+Altrincham FC will continue to support delivery of Year 5 outdoor football lessons until Easter.
+The class had lots of fun last term and will continue to develop their skills.
+PE slots may be subject to change, so it is really important that children have their PE kits (outdoor and indoor) at school from Monday through to Friday.
 There have been many instances of forgotten or incomplete kit so far in Year 5.
 It is a very popular subject for 5RC and there have been some very disappointed children when they have been unable to participate.
 For health and safety reasons, long hair must be tied back and children must not wear earrings (or must cover them with tape.)